symopsio/examples/advanced/mysql_temp_user_strategy/README.md

-# MySQL Lambda Strategy
+# MySQL Temp User Strategy

-A starter template that implements a MySQL Sym Flow using an AWS Lambda to create temporary database users.
+Manage access to an RDS MySQL instance by creating temporary database users that are stored in AWS Secrets Manager.

 ## Tutorial